carc1n0gen/flasket/README.md

 # Flasket

-A minimal blog powered by flask that can be compiled to a pure static site.
+Micro blog powered by Flask and flat files that can be compiled to a static site.

 ## Quickstart